koustavsaha/ClusterTask-Migration/README.md

 Following the previous example:
 - Create a git repository and add your tasks to it.
-- Deploy your own hub instance using the instructions here.
+- Deploy your own hub instance using the instructions [here][https://github.com/tektoncd/hub/blob/main/docs/DEPLOYMENT.md].
 - Set the ARTIFACT_HUB_API or TEKTON_HUB_API environment variable to the URL of your hub instance.
 - Use the hub resolver to refer to your tasks in your Tekton pipelines.